In this post, we discuss how free VPNs make money.

-Coming in at second place, IPVanish is perfect for people who frequently download files and content from the internet.
-It offers good and stable download speeds, with unlimited bandwidth and unlimited P2P traffic.
-With servers in more than 60 countries, absolutely zero traffic logs and up to 10 simultaneous connections, IPVanish is a really convenient VPN.
-Though its interface might not be as easy to use like ExpressVPN’s, it offers a lot of customisability, which will surely impress more experienced VPN users looking for a new VPN.
+With servers in over 75 locations globally, zero traffic logs, and unlimited simultaneous connections/devices, IPVanish is a convenient VPN.
+Though its interface might not be as easy to use as ExpressVPN’s, it offers a lot of customizability, which will surely impress more experienced VPN users looking for a new VPN.

 - Good Speeds